Hycroft Mining (HYMC)

 AI Analysis | Feedback

-Dr. Garrett has over 25 years of senior executive management experience in the mining industry, with a track record for developing projects and building companies.
-She previously served as President, CEO, and Director of Romarco Minerals Inc., where she led the team that developed the Haile Gold Mine in South Carolina.
-Romarco was subsequently acquired by OceanaGold in 2015, and Dr. Garrett was appointed to the Board of OceanaGold.
-She also held the position of President and CEO of Nickel Creek Platinum Corp.
-Earlier in her career, she held senior positions at Dayton Mining Corporation and Beartooth Platinum Corporation, and was a Senior Mining Analyst and Portfolio Manager in the precious metals sector with US Global Investors.
+Dr. Garrett has over 25 years of senior executive management experience in the mining industry.
+She served as President, CEO, and Director of Romarco Minerals Inc., where she led the development of the Haile Gold Mine.
+Romarco was subsequently acquired by OceanaGold in 2015.
+Dr. Garrett was also President and Chief Executive Officer of Nickel Creek Platinum Corp. and held senior positions at Dayton Mining Corporation and Beartooth Platinum Corporation.

-Stanton K. Rideout, Executive Vice President, Chief Financial Officer and Principal Accounting Officer
+Stanton Rideout, Executive Vice President & Chief Financial Officer

-Rebecca A. Jennings, Senior Vice President, General Counsel and Corporate Secretary
+Rebecca Jennings, Senior Vice President, General Counsel & Corporate Secretary

-Ms. Jennings has over 25 years of experience in both industry and private practice, working with major international and junior mining companies.
-Prior to Hycroft, she served as Senior Vice President, General Counsel and Corporate Secretary for Allied Nevada Gold Corp.
+Ms. Jennings has over 25 years of experience in industry and private practice, working with major international and junior mining companies.
+She previously served as Senior Vice President, General Counsel and Corporate Secretary for Allied Nevada Gold Corp., and as Assistant Regional Counsel for Newmont Mining Corporation.

-David B. Thomas, Senior Vice President, Operations, & General Manager
+David Thomas, Senior Vice President, Operations, & General Manager

 Alex Davidson, Vice President, Exploration

 Mr. Davidson is a highly experienced geologist with more than 25 years of open-pit and underground operating expertise.
-He spent over a decade with Newmont Corporation in various senior geology roles and was most recently with Nevada Gold Mines, a joint venture between Barrick Gold and Newmont Corporation.
-His earlier career includes roles as senior geologist and mine planning engineer for Rio Tinto and work for Hecla Mining.
-Notably, Alexander (Alex) Davidson contributed to Barrick Gold's success as Executive Vice President of exploration and corporate development, leading discovery teams for deposits like Pascua Lama and evaluating acquisitions such as Placer Dome.
+He spent over a decade with Newmont Corporation in various senior geology roles and managed exploration drill programs.
+He also worked for Rio Tinto and Hecla Mining.
+Most recently, he joined Nevada Gold Mines, a joint venture between Barrick Gold Corporation and Newmont Corporation.

 AI Analysis | Feedback